 Fun facts or favorites: food, movie, restaurant, ice cream flavor, game, sport, etc. You get the idea, fun facts about you or hidden talents.

-There are so many technology tools out there to help you craft this letter so it has your own personal flair and style to it.
-I recommend canva or adobe spark.
+.
 Both are free and very user-friendly.
-You can also check out templates on Teacher Pay Teacher if you are so inclined, but I recommend getting your hands dirty with some tech tools to truly personalize your letter.
 Get out there and create your own "Meet the teacher" letter for your student teaching placement.
 You may also want to make one for a long field placement.